bensmailchama-boop/EvoXplain/README.md

 | 8 — Anti-alignment check | Worst-pair cosine reveals true sign-reversal structure |
 | 9 — Null / permuted labels | Multiplicity persists on meaningless labels (a failure of the pipeline, not a finding) |

-All nine blocks were killed on the Breast Cancer benchmark (full numbers in the preprint).
-A hardened rerun on TCGA pan-cancer is currently underway.
+All nine blocks were killed on the Breast Cancer benchmark as well as on TCGA pan-cancer.

 ---